 The measurement is the same as before, however, instead of a straight flap at the back cover, chamfer the corner as shown in the picture.

 I am using the same measurement so that you are able to differentiate what has changed in this adaptation.
-You may make a slightly wider width to cater a thicker book.
+You may make a slightly wider width to cater to a thicker book.

 Add a thick lace as a fastener of the flap.